amigazen/Gen/README.md

 ### GenIn

-GenIn is the first tool released as part of the _gen_ project - a command line tool for automatically manifesting or _gen_-erating _in_-fo files during a build process or indeed any script.
+GenIn is the first tool released as part of the _Gen_ project - a command line tool for automatically manifesting or _gen_-erating _in_-fo files during a build process or indeed any script.

 The name GenIn is inspired, like the Gen project itself, as well as some of the other amigazen project releases, by the Japanese syllables *gen* and *in* (現印) meaning together *genin* or 'manifested stamp, seal or symbol'.